digitalocean/pydo/README.md

 **_Requirements_**

 * Python 3.9+
-    * Can be installed using something like [pyenv](https://github.com/pyenv/pyenv) which can also manage python virtual environments
+    * Can be installed using something like [pyenv](https://github.com/pyenv/pyenv) which can also manage python virtual environments.
 * [Poetry](https://python-poetry.org/docs/#installation).
-    * can also be configured to manage python virtual environments
+    * can also be configured to manage python virtual environments.

 There are two types of test suites in the `tests/` directory.